Don Rittner: Biography

 He attended the University of Albany where as a student he continued the earlier work of William B. Efner, a predecessor as County Historian.
 In 1973 he became the archeologist for the city of Albany.
 He excavated old Colonial tavern sites and roads, and located the old King's Highway, erecting markers to commemorate the historic route.

 During the 1970s, he led the fight to save the Albany Pine Barrens, known as the Pine Bush.
 He founded the Pine Bush Historic Preservation Project and was responsible for the city of Albany acquiring its first nature preserve, the Albany Pine Bush Preserve.
 During 1983–89 he served as the preserve's manager.
 During this time he designed a 40-mile hiking trail around the city of Albany called the Albany Greenbelt.
 He was responsible for the historic roads and trail system in the preserve to become part of the National Trails System in 1985.
 In 2008, Rittner wrote a management plan for Schenectady's Woodlawn Pine Bush section in an effort to add more endangered pine barrens for protection.

 He has published more than 50 books in history, science, and technology.
 His book "EcoLinking - Everyone' Guide to Online Environmental Information (Peachpit Press, 1992)" was the first book to show how to use the brand new Internet for a social cause - saving the environment.
 In 2017, he completely rewrote EcoLinking into a hands on activist manual.

 From 1999 to 2005, he wrote a history column for seven years for the Troy Record called "Heritage on the Hudson".
 Rittner also manages the Capital District Preservation Task Force listserve that provides daily newspaper coverage in history, planning, and preservation to more than 80 leading preservation and environmental groups.
 He writes a history & culture blog on the Albany Times Union website.

 In 2014, Rittner was the producer for the award winning documentary "The Neighborhood That Disappeared," and "Echoes from the Neighborhood That Disappeared."
 Both appeared on PBS's WMHT.
 In 2018, he wrote, produced and directed the award winning feature film "Karen or Bust.".
+He currently is producer/director/cohost of "History on the Road," a TV history adventure series.
+He is also the executive director of the Warren County Historical Society in upstate New York.